-Farzan is a Project Researcher in the Middle East WMD Free Zone Project.
-Farzan was previously a Postdoctoral Fellow at the Global Governance Centre at the Institute, Nuclear Security Predoctoral Fellow at the Centre for International Security and Cooperation at Stanford University, and a Visiting Fellow in the Department of Government, Georgetown University.
+Dr. Farzan Sabet is a Researcher in the Middle East Weapons of Mass Destruction Free Zone (ME WMDFZ) Project.
+Farzan was previously a Postdoctoral Fellow at the Global Governance Centre at the Graduate Institute, Geneva, a Nuclear Security Predoctoral Fellow at the Centre for International Security and Cooperation at Stanford University, and a Visiting Fellow in the Department of Government, Georgetown University.
 He is a historian who has conducted research and published on global regimes, Middle East politics, and U.S. foreign policy through the lenses of history, IR, sociology, and law.
-He holds a PhD and a master's degree in International History from the Graduate Institute, Geneva, Switzerland and a B.A. in History and Political Science from McGill University, Canada.
+He holds a PhD and a master's degree in International History from the Institute and a B.A. in History and Political Science from McGill University.
 He speaks English, French and Persian.

 Farzan’s areas of expertise include nuclear arms control, disarmament and non-proliferation, economic sanctions, global regimes, Middle East politics, and U.S. foreign policy.